MRSevim/react-quiz-kit/README.md

   questionTimers: { questionId: string; timer: number }[]; //current timers of questions.
 Starts counting down from timer limits of each question if question is current.
 }

-interface SetQuestionTimerActionParam {
+export interface SetQuestionTimerParam {
-  //This is the interface of the param passed to setQuestionTimer
+  //This is the interface of the param passed to the setQuestionTimer
   questionId: string;
   timer: number;
 }
 ```

+If you are using Typescript in your project, all the types above are exported from library, so you can import them and use them whenever needed.

 ## Error handling